cabooster/SRDTrans/README.md

     ```

-Download the demo data(.tif file) and put it into SRDTrans/datasets/.

 ## 💻 Training

-### 1. Prepare data
+### 1. Prepare the data

-You can download one of the demo data (.tif file) we achieved and put the low-SNR data into datasets/noisy/.
+You can use your own data or download one of the demo data (.tif file), and put the low-SNR data into datasets/noisy/.

 ### 🎨 Datasets